NathanNeelis/human-centered-design-2021/README.md

 I created a small test enviroment with some dummy podcast text and the possibility to adapt all the font options.

 The result of this test was suprising, instead of choosing the best setting possible, she liked to always be able to change these settings.
 Because during the day the font could be 22px but when she was tired and for example in bed reading abit before sleeping she might as well be using a bigger font size.
 Also she mentioned darkmode to be a nice addition as well.

+Read the test report: [Test report 1: Kennismaking](https://github.com/NathanNeelis/human-centered-design-2021/wiki/Kennismaking-&-testen)

 ![test 1](https://user-images.githubusercontent.com/55492381/114010983-02248a00-9865-11eb-808e-e389e53a2df4.gif)